 Hmm.
-That’s not a question, but I’ll forgive you just this once.
-As I do not work fulltime in The Urban List’s office, you’d be far better off contacting someone in their marketing team or the current editor about your café/bar/restaurant/venue/event/pogo stick.
-Their details can be found on their website.
+That’s not a question, but I’ll let it slide.
+As I do not work fulltime in The Urban List’s office, you’d be better off contacting someone in their marketing team or the national editor about your café, bar, restaurant, venue, event or business.
+Their details can be found here.

 Did you mention that you run a Freelance Writers Support Group?

 Yes, I did!
-I created the group in January 2016 after becoming frustrated that there was no real online space to discuss freelance rates, work practices, tax returns and legal rights.
-It currently has 500+ members and I’m very proud to have founded it.
+I created the group in January 2016 after becoming frustrated that there was no dedicated online space to discuss freelance rates, work practices, tax returns, legal rights and client woes.
+It currently has 600+ members and I’m very proud of it.